 Ayamonte & Isla Canela

 Ayamonte, a small border town has only twenty thousand inhabitants.
-The town has a picturesque pedestrian medieval centre, a port where the ferry departs for Portugal and is the base for Isla Canela.
+The city has a picturesque pedestrian medieval centre, a port where the ferry departs for Portugal and is the base for Isla Canela.

 During my last visit, I stayed at the**** Hotel Isla Canela Golf.
 A beautiful resort with wooden floors, decorated in an eclectic style with Arabian and Asian influences.
 The friendly staff speak surprisingly good English, which in this part of the world, is still a small miracle.